skyzyx/resume/README.md

   * About most things, “There are things that matter, and there are things that really, really don’t.
 Focus on the things that actually matter, and stop wasting your time and energy on the things that don’t.”

-<div class="page-break"></div>

 ## Technical Skills and Software

 While my experience and personal technical interests are broad, the following list is focused more on my interest in DevTools, DevOps, and SRE roles.
 I would be happy to share additional experience for other areas upon request.

 > **NOTE:** I've seen so many résumés over the years as an interviewer that list a whole bunch of skills as though they are all equal.
 In truth, they almost never are, so I've tried to do better by adding an approximate proficiency level (scale: Low, Med, High, Expert), as well as a directional arrow.
 An up-arrow (`↑`) means I'm actively working with them and my proficiency is likely to go **up** over time.
 A down-arrow (`↓`) means it's been a while since I've worked with it, and my proficiency is likely to go **down** over time unless I get a good refresher course. _No arrow_ suggests that I simply maintain my knowledge where it is.